Dealing With a Broken Car Key in Door: Three Important Tips

 If you’ve tried all of the above and still haven’t succeeded in dealing with the broken car key in door lock, then calling in a professional is your best bet.
 Otherwise, you could risk doing permanent damage to your vehicle.

+Check out all the ignition and electrical parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on broken keys and locks, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons